 EMPAC is about collaborative working between policing and university researchers, focussing on co-defined real world policing problems.
 EMPAC is committed to driving innovation and sharing knowledge across all policing levels, using assorted mediums.

-EMPAC is comprised of five police forces, Police and Crime Commissioners (PCCs) and eight universities in the region, coordinated via the East Midlands Police and Crime Research and development Plan.
+EMPAC is comprised of five police forces, Police and Crime Commissioners (PCCs) and eight universities in the region, coordinated via the East Midlands Police and Crime Research and Development Plan.
+EMPAC aims to bring the best ideas and insights available and apply these in professional policing practice – ‘global to local’ – using the region as a social laboratory for innovation.
 EMPAC’s function is based on three main objectives:

 - To embed or accelerate understanding of crime and policing issues, and research-informed problem-solving approaches.